ubsicap/usx/docs/linking.rst

 .. _usx-charstyle-attr_link-title:
 .. index:: attribute; link-title

-:link-title: Plain text describing the remote resource such as might be shown in a tooltip.
+:@link-title: Plain text describing the remote resource such as might be shown in a tooltip.

 .. _usx-charstyle-attr_link-id:
 .. index:: attribute; link-id

-:link-id: A unique identifier for this content location (an anchor).
+:@link-id: A unique identifier for this content location (an anchor).

 The set of URI prefixes used within a ``link-href`` attribute can be extended beyond the predefined set for USX 3.0.
 Any user defined URI prefixes must begin with the prefix ``x-``.